shivams619/end3.0_assignments/assignment-1/README.md

 4. **What is "loss" in a neural network?**

    **Answer:** Loss indicate how far an estimated value is from its true value.
 A loss function maps decisions to their associated costs.
-Loss functions are not fixed, they change depending on the task in hand and the goal to be met.
+Loss functions are not fixed, they can be changed depending on the task in hand and the goal to be met.